 I’ve been really passionate about the Italian language and culture for as long as I can remember.
 So, I knew straight away that I wanted to study Italian.
 I decided to study at the University of Mannheim because of its prestigious reputation and its international focus.
 I also liked the interdisciplinary nature of the program – it enables me to combine the Humanities with Business Administration and Economics.
-In addition to the excellent quality of the program, I also like how teachers and students share ideas.
-The atmosphere on campus is inspiring and motivating!
+In addition to the excellent quality of the program, I also liked how teachers and students share ideas.
+The atmosphere on campus was inspiring and motivating!

 Degree: Bachelor of Arts (B.A.)

 Standard period of study: 6 semesters (3 years)

 (approx. 120 in core subject, approx. 60 in specialist subject)

 Language requirements: This program requires proof of proficiency in German on C1 level.

 Proficiency in Italian is recommended.
 (You can prove your proficiency in Italian at a later date).
 You can attend preparatory language courses at the Department of Romance Languages during your studies.

 Program start: Fall semester (September)